Particular/docs.particular.net/transports/sql/sql-azure.md

 |750-1125 | 8  |
 |1125-1500 | 16  |

+> [!NOTE]
-NOTE: The exact values for a production system may vary but the table above should provide a basis for estimations.
+> The exact values for a production system may vary but the table above should provide a basis for estimations.
 It is worth noting that the SQL Server transport scales better with number of endpoints than with throughput of each endpoint.
 That means that higher total throughput can be achieved with higher number of endpoints and lower per-endpoint throughput.
 In an extreme case, a 16 vCPU database can handle only around 800 messages with a single queue and well over 2000 messages when running with 15 queues.

 When designing Software-as-a-Service systems, it is recommended to use separate databases and endpoint sets for groups of tenants rather than for vertical slices of a business flow.
 With this approach each database would support relatively high number (whole business flow end-to-end) of low-throughput endpoints (a portion of customer base) as opposed to low number of high-throughput endpoints.